Monkatraz/espells/README.md

 ## Usage

 Usage of Espells is incredibly simple.
-It's primary interface is the `Espells` class exported by the module, which can be instantiated like so:
+Its primary interface is the `Espells` class exported by the module, which can be instantiated like so:

 ```ts
 import { Espells } from "espells"